FMLA Form WH-381: Everything You need to Know

 An employer can request that an employee support his or her FMLA request with the proper documents from a doctor or other healthcare provider.
 In the case of qualifying exigency leave, these documents should come in the form of military orders.

 With the exception of military leave, employers can request a second or third medical opinion and additional certification, although these requests must be covered at the employer's expense.

 When requiring additional documentation for FMLA leave, the employee's direct supervisor is not allowed to clarify or authenticate the provided medical certification.

 Employers can request a recertification of an employee's or family member's health condition, although they cannot request the same in military situations.

 New FMLA regulations saw changes on March 8, 2013 in the provisions dealing with military members and families.
 In addition to requiring a new FMLA poster that clearly outlines these changes, the U.S. Department of Labor Wage-Hour Division has updated all FMLA forms and documents to comply with the latest FMLA regulations.

 Changes to the WH-381 form were made during the regulation change because the form is used in every FMLA situation, whether military members are involved or not.

 Employers with 50 or more employees who are covered by FMLA may use forms suggested by the Wage-Hour Division.
 They may also choose to develop their own FMLA forms if they prefer.
 Regardless, employers should go over their FMLA forms to ensure each one is up-to-date, especially form WH-381.

 If you need help with FMLA Form WH-381, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.